mamccorkle/UALR_MAD_F22_Assignment_5_Android_Layouts/README.md

 #### Instructions:

-:x::heavy_check_mark:

 > :heavy_check_mark: TODO 01.
-Define the layout for the MainActivity here.<br>
+Define the layout for the MainActivity here.

-> :x: TODO 02.
-Create a new method called "calculateTotal" for calculating the invoice's total amount of money.<br>
+> :heavy_check_mark: TODO 02.
+Create a new method called "calculateTotal" for calculating the invoice's total amount of money.

-> :x: TODO 03.
-Bind the "calculateTotal" method to the button with the "CALCULATE TOTAL" label.<br>
+> :heavy_check_mark: TODO 03.
+Bind the "calculateTotal" method to the button with the "CALCULATE TOTAL" label.

 #### Submission Due Date:

->  Source Due: Monday, October 14, 2022 11:59 PM
+>  Source Due: Monday, October 17, 2022 11:59 PM